byt3n33dl3/CorpHydra/README.md

 Use a port scanner to see which protocols are enabled on the target.

-THIRD - check if the module has optional parameters CorpHydra -U PROTOCOL e.g. CorpHydra -U smtp
+THIRD - check if the module has optional parameters thc-Hydra -U PROTOCOL e.g. thc-Hydra -U smtp

 FOURTH - the destination port
 this is optional, if no port is supplied the default common port for the